 (a) A zone of initial dilution shall be assigned pursuant to subsection (3) of this section.

-(b) Chronic criteria for the protection of aquatic life and criteria for the protection of human health from the consumption of fish tissue shall be met at the edge of the assigned mixing zone.
+(b) Chronic criteria for the protection of aquatic life and criteria for the protection of human health regarding the consumption of fish tissue shall be met at the edge of the assigned mixing zone.

 (3) The following requirements shall apply to a zone of initial dilution: